 What to buy: “Look for packages that don’t say previously frozen, as that affects the flavor and mouth feel dramatically,” says DiSpirito.
 If you’re able, shop for local meat that hasn’t been factory farmed.
 DiSpirito says those are typically on the leaner side because the birds have more outdoor activity.

-How to cook it: Turkey dries out quickly because of the lower fat and high protein content.
-DiSpirito recommends using that meat thermometer to ensure the turkey reaches 145 to 150 degrees, then take it off the heat source.
+How to cook it: Turkey dries out quickly because of the lower fat and high-protein content.
+DiSpirito recommends using a meat thermometer to ensure the turkey reaches 145 to 150 degrees.
+Once it does, take it off the heat source.
 Meatballs using ground turkey are a simple way for beginners to get cooking.
 Another suggestion: Pound turkey cutlets so they’re super thin, then brush them with a puree of olive oil and your favorite seasonings.

 Try this recipe: Turkey Meatball Soup